PimpTrizkit/PJs/README.md

 * use `false` instead of an array to skip that parameter.

+<h3>Return:</h3>

+A HTML Element of the type specified and with any attributes, appended children, or event listeners added.

 <h3>Params - dcE(t,a,b,c,d):</h3>

 **t**  = < element type >